 SACRED GROUND

-You are invited to Sacred Ground this fall, to walk through chapters of America’s history of race and racism, while weaving in threads of family story, economic class, and political and regional identity.
+You are invited to Sacred Ground, to walk through chapters of America’s history of race and racism, while weaving in threads of family story, economic class, and political and regional identity.

 The 11-part series is built around a powerful online curriculum of documentary films and readings that focus on Indigenous, Black, Latino, and Asian/Pacific American histories as they intersect with European American histories.